keptn/keptn.github.io/content/docs/concepts/automated_operations/index.md

 ## Event-driven Choreography

-Assuming a developer has deployed a new artifact with a remediation file, the task sequence of an automated remedation looks as follows:
+Assuming a developer has deployed a new artifact with a remediation file, the task sequence of an automated remediation looks as follows:

 1. The process gets triggered by a problem event sent out by a monitoring solution.